ParkChangSun/kta/README.md

 I always welcome your contributions.
 Please make issue or pull request, or contact me.

+## Features

+- Search a user and informations about him
+- Open chatting
+- Type your informations and let other users find you
+- Add friend other users

 ## Readable User Informations

 - implemented